linkinbird/TBMS/README.md

 ![worlfow](/ref/worlfow.png)

-### time broker
+### Time broker

 Why time matters?
-See morden chatbot from DeepPavlov here.
+See modern chatbot from DeepPavlov here.
 The whole service is provided by a workflow with a lot of components.
 Some components are slow some are fast.
 Every time you upgrade to a more sophisticated solution you need a backup.

 ![chatbot](/ref/chatbot.png)

 So we redesign the client request to include the backups and time limits.
-See example in **client_api.py** (not executable code, just poc), each model requests list the backups and the estimated time.
+See example in **client_api.py** (*pseudocode only for poc*), each model requests list the backups and the estimated time.
 If timeout, backup models will be executed asynchronously.
 If all the execution time together pass over the 'tloc' limit, at least some thing will return.

 ```python
 tbms_models = tbmsList({"embedding":{"est":35},